 St. John’s wort can also interact with a number of pharmaceuticals (Expert Opinion on Drug Metabolism & Toxicology, Oct.
 2017).
 Consequently, anyone who wishes to take this herb should discuss the plan with a health care professional to find out whether they will put themselves at risk for a dangerous drug-herb interaction.

 St. John’s wort is not your only option for treating SAD.
-You may want to consider exercise, fish oil or light therapy once the herb is out of your system.
+You may want to consider exercise, fish oil or light therapy.
+Of course, you would use light exposure only after the herb is out of your system so it wouldn’t damage eyes.
 For more information on the pros and cons of St. John’s wort and alternative approaches to treating winter doldrums, you may wish to read our online resource, eGuide to Dealing with Depression.

 If you wish to try a different botanical medicine, you might consider saffron.
 Research demonstrates that it works better than placebo to alleviate mild to moderate depression (Planta Medica, Jan.
 2019).
 Although there has been little research on side effects of saffron, serious adverse events appear to be rare (Neuropsychiatric Disease and Treatment, May 21, 2018).